Quantum feedback control with a transformer neural network architecture

 The QuantumEncoder processes the initial quantum state and the measurement record, embedding it into a higher-dimensional space and capturing dependencies through self-attention mechanisms.
-The encoder's output serves as a context vector summarizing the initial state and measurement record information.
-The self-attention mechanism can be conceptualized as a graph-like structure, where each element in the input sequence is connected to every other element.
-The strength of these connections, or attention weights, is learned through training.
-This allows the model to weigh the importance of different parts of the input when generating an output.
-Mathematically, the self-attention mechanism can be described as a weighted sum of value vectors, where the weights are determined by the compatibility between query and key vectors (see details in Appendix \ref{app:appendix}B).
-These vectors are obtained by applying learned linear transformations to the input embeddings.
-The QuantumDecoder module is structured similarly to a generative pretrained transformer (GPT) module along with positional embeddings to perform an autoregressive task \cite{radford2018improving}.
-QuantumDecoder takes the measurement record, with positional embeddings, as its input since this information is not provided by the latent space of the encoder.
+The QuantumDecoder takes the measurement record, with positional embeddings, as its input since this detailed sequential or spatial information is not provided by the encoder's compressed representation of core features from its input (its latent space).
 By feeding the measurement record into the decoder, we allow the model to adaptively adjust the optimal control parameter at each time step based on the observed system dynamics.
-The decoder employs masked self-attention to ensure that predictions for the optimal control parameters at each time step only depend on current and past measurements, not future ones.
-During training, the QuantumDecoder module, which consists of embedding layers for the optimal parameter values and measurement record, followed by a Transformer decoder takes the optimal parameter values, context (encoded representation from the encoder), and measurement record as input and predicts the next value $\lambda_t$ in the sequence.
-We use the fidelity between the evolved state due to the $\lambda_t$ and target state as the loss function.
+The decoder employs self-attention that is causally masked, preventing it from `seeing' future measurements, to ensure that predictions for the optimal control parameters at each time step are based only on current and past measurements.
+During training, the QuantumDecoder module takes the optimal parameter values and measurement record as input and learns to predict the next value $\lambda_t$ in the sequence.
+We use the fidelity between the evolved state due to the $\lambda_t$ and target state as the loss function used to train our model.
 The output of the decoder's last layer is passed through a linear transformation followed by a softmax function to obtain a probability distribution over the $\lambda_t$ values.
-We also setup a hyperparameter sweep to optimize for optimal number of layers, the learning rate, optimizer and the number of epochs as mentioned in the Appendix.
-The cross-attention layers in the decoder enable it to integrate contextual information from the encoder.
+We also set up a sweep to optimize for optimal number of layers, the learning rate, optimizer and the number of epochs (see Supplemental Material \cite{supplement}).